 By Scott Steward

-The topic I want to discuss is Usage, but since usage is such a broad topic, I will break it up into three posts.
+The topic I want to discuss is Usage, but since usage is such a broad topic, I will break it up into two posts.

-In this post (#5), I will be focusing on some usage basics; what metrics Gale reports and how they are counted.
-The next blog (#6), I will focus on the factors that affect usage, such as discovery services, LMS, bookmarks, and direct links.
-The third post on usage (#7) will be on the future of usage.
+In Part I, I will be focusing on some usage basics; what metrics Gale reports and how they are counted.
+The next blog, Part II, I will focus on the factors that affect usage, such as discovery services, LMS, bookmarks, and direct links.

 So let’s get started, shall we?